|

 its assault against the Allies.
 "The Phony War" was over and the

 world learned a new term, "Blitzkrieg."
-With the fall of France and the
+With the fall of I looked up a friend, Will Lang.
+He was

-running the re-established bureau of TIME and LIFE magazines.
+running the re-established bureau of TIME and I was introduced.
+I said,

 "Hello," to Mary and reminded her that we had met as fellow